relay2334/ShepardsPi/README.md

 HTML and CSS w/ gridstack done.

-Data is being collected and stored.
-Not yet Displayed.
+Data is being collected, stored, and displayed!

--Re-write nmap parser to create individual pages -Create wifi script to capture handshakes and ID networks
+p0f parser writen for hosts

+tshark being writen for wireless collection